Is NinjaTrader legit?

 Broker is audited by the Big Four

-NinjaTrader is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of reliability.
+NinjaTrader is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of legitimacy.

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of NinjaTrader, we hope that you feel armed enough with information for your future decision.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of NinjaTrader, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.